elastic/terraform-provider-elasticstack/docs/guides/elasticstack-and-cloud.md

 }
 ```

-Note that resources can be target to certain deployments using the `provider` attribute.
+Note that resources can be targeted to certain deployments using the `provider` attribute.